Foxconn, assembler of iPhones, eyes Wisconsin for plant

 MADISON, Wis.
-(AP) " A Tawainese company that assembles Apple's iPhones and other electronics is considering building a plant in Wisconsin that could employ thousands of people.
+(AP) " A Taiwanese company that assembles Apple's iPhones and other electronics is considering building a plant in Wisconsin that could employ thousands of people.

 A person with direct knowledge of the negotiations who was not authorized to speak publicly confirmed to The Associated Press on Wednesday that the state is in talks with Foxconn.
 At least one other state, Michigan, is also pursuing the plant.